Create an MCP request for your collection

 3. If you don't have any multi-protocol collections in your workspace, name your collection and skip to the last step.

-4. (Optional) Select Add description and describe your new MCP request.
+4. (Optional) Click Add description and describe your new MCP request.

 5. To save your new request to an existing collection, select a collection.
 To save your request to an existing folder, select a folder.
 If you want to search for a collection or folder, enter your search term in the search box.

-6. If you want to create a new collection, select New Collection, name your collection, and select Create.
-If you want to create a new folder, select New Folder, name your folder, and select Create.
+6. If you want to create a new collection, click New Collection, name your collection, and click Create.
+If you want to create a new folder, click New Folder, name your folder, and click Create.

 Your new MCP request is ready to use to interact with an MCP server.
-You can also change your request settings.
+You can also manage your settings.